Chrysler recalls 350,000 vehicles on ignition switch issues

-DETROIT (Reuters) - Chrysler Group LLC, a unit of Fiat SpA FIA.MI, said it will recall about 350,000 vehicles from the 2008 model year because of a condition that may cause the ignition key to get stuck or inadvertently move.
+DETROIT, Sept 25 (Reuters) - Chrysler Group LLC, a unit of Fiat SpA, said it will recall about 350,000 vehicles from the 2008 model year because of a condition that may cause the ignition key to get stuck or inadvertently move.

 In some cases, the ignition switch could upon startup not stop at the “on” position and instead go to “accessory” or “off” positions, which could kill the engine and keep the front air bags from working, the company said.